www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/concept/introduction.md

 In other words the detailed technical know-how of managing operation systems is mostly not provided by this framework.
 There are other projects that provide the technical know-how.

-This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
+As long as not otherwise noted, this text is licensed under the EPL-2.0 OR MIT (SPDX-License-Identifier).